The Ultimate Guide to Credit ScoresEverything you should know about credit score.

 In the U.S. credit scores are scaled from 300 to 850.
 A credit score of 700 and higher is generally considered good, while there is yet

-The information included on your credit report and your credit application might be used to determine as a deciding factor on the following:
+The information included on your credit report and your credit application might be used to determine the following:

 - How much to lend you